rickettsdev/RekognitionSudokuParse/README.md

 # RekognitionSudokuParse
+TODO: This is still a work in progress and requires clean up.
 Takes json data generated from Rekognition of an image with a Sudoku board on it.
 Displays to terminal the solution for the scanned board.
 Please make sure board is clean.